nss-day-cohort-23/04-11-node-sequelize101/README.md

     "dialect": "postgres"
   }
 ```
-For Windows users: replace "root" and null with your postgres user info
+For Windows users: replace "root" and null with your postgres user info.
 Mac users, delete those properties.

 run `node db-build.js` to generate your tables and populate the newly created tables with the dummy data.

 To add new models to the app, from the project root run something like this:

 ```bash
 sequelize model:create --name Foo --attributes foo_bar:string,baz:boolean,fizz:integer
 ```